kirkedev/aoc2019/README.md

 # Lint project code
 bin/lint

-# Initialize a puzzle for day 4
+# Initialize solution for day 4 puzzle
-# You must set AOC_SESSION_TOKEN to download the puzzle input.
 bin/init day4

 # Convert puzzle instructions for day 4 to markdown and save to README